 I will happily grow the same thing years after year, in the same area/bed with zero soil health issues, sure I get the odd pest and disease, but in nature, there needs to be an equilibrium of good and bad.
 Mother Nature always provides a solution for all the problems encountered, but, from time to time, we may need to give a helping hand whilst following the basic, yet delightfully complex laws of HER MAJESTY.
 What we take out we must replace and then some.
 So for every plant removed, I will add organics in the form of composts and Green Manures.
 Once the soil’s health is optimal, step back and enjoy your garden doing it’s own thang.
 Such an impressive force.

 So with that being said, if we refrain from trying to work nature into what we want, and instead work with nature to help us and her prosper, the gains in both food production, spiritual growth, and Earthly growth all form to combine a beautiful, symbiotic relationship of holistic love and stewardship and thus our gardening experience goes from a possible chore to a salubrious adventure.

-So in a nutshell, I don’t practice crop rotation as I replace what I remove, observe nature, and let her be.
+So in a nutshell, I don’t practice crop rotation as I replace what I remove, observe nature, and let her be, assist when needed and always give thanks for LIFE.
 This works well for me, try it and see if it works for you too.
 Less pain, more gain 😊